Research Centre

 May 18th, 2018 by

 When SAP decided it had a need for teams to implement a new sales strategy to better address customer needs, it implemented a Challenger programme (alongside other components).
 Importantly, the company decided to include robust business impact metrics.
-Pipeline analysis* Account executives with a minimum of 180 days’ experience in their role at the time of the training have: +
+At SAP, more than 7,800 sales professionals worldwide completed a Challenger programme over four years (execution and feedback 2013-17).
+Overall, 7,805 participants…

 Sales coaching for the digital age